papra-hq/papra-website/src/pages/privacy.md

 - **Render**: Hosting infrastructure and application deployment
 - **Cloudflare**: Document Storage, CDN, security, and DDoS protection services
 - **Turso**: Database hosting and management (based on libSQL/SQLite)
-- **Posthog**: Analytics, product insights, and feature usage tracking
+- **PostHog**: Analytics, product insights, and feature usage tracking
 - **Stripe**: Payment processing for subscriptions (does not store card details on Papra servers)

 All third-party providers are carefully selected based on their security practices and GDPR compliance.
 These providers only receive the minimum data necessary to perform their services.